allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 ### Assignment Submission

 All assignments will have a stated due date shared through GitHub, GitHub Classroom, and Discord.
-Electronic versions of the engineering efforts, programming projects, and source code surveys must be submitted to the instructor through a student's GitHub repository created by GitHub Classroom.
+Electronic versions of the engineering efforts and programming projects must be submitted to the instructor through a student's GitHub repository created by GitHub Classroom.
 No credit will be awarded for any course work that you submit to the incorrect GitHub repository.
 Unless special arrangements are made with the instructor, no